Skip to main content

 Overview

 Dr. Jeseth Delgado Vela joined Duke University as an Assistant Professor in August 2023.
 Her work focuses on leveraging environmental biotechnology to improve urban water infrastructure.
 She integrates molecular tools and modeling to understand how microbial community interactions and dynamics affect engineered water treatment systems.
-Dr. Delgado Vela earned a Ph.D. and M.S. in Environmental Engineering and M.S. at the University of Michigan, and a B.S. in Civil Engineering from the University of Texas at Austin.
+Dr. Delgado Vela earned a Ph.D. and M.S. in Environmental Engineering from the University of Michigan, and a B.S. in Civil Engineering from the University of Texas at Austin.
 Prior to joining Duke, she was an Assistant Professor in the Department of Civil and Environmental Engineering at Howard University.
 She was a recipient of the Ford Foundation Dissertation Award (2016), was named an Early Career Research Fellow by the Gulf Research Program (2022), and was awarded an NSF CAREER Award (2022).

 An updated CV is available here: https://duke.box.com/v/jdv-cv-webversion